Viola, Duchess of Opole

-Viola, Duchess of Opole, also known as Veleslava (Венцислава), Wencisława-Wiola; (died 7 September 1251) was a Duchess consort of Opole-Racibórz through her marriage to Casimir I.
+Viola, Duchess of Opole, also known as Veleslava (Венцислава), Wencisława-Wiola; (died 7 September 1251) was a Duchess consort of Opole-Racibórz through her marriage to Casimir I. She served as regent during the minority of her sons Mieszko II and Władysław between 1230 and 1233.

 Life

 Origins

 Viola's father's origins are disputed by historians.
 Chronicler Jan Długosz noted that she was originally from Bulgaria.
 A more popular hypothesis about Viola's parentage was given by Władysław Dziewulski, who stated that she could be the daughter of either Kaloyan of Bulgaria or his successor Boril, but this theory has been challenged by Wincenty Swoboda.
 Jerzy Horwat put forward another hypothesis, under which Viola could have been a daughter of either King Béla III from his second marriage to Margaret of France or his son and successor, Emeric.
 Today, historians widely favor that the origins of Viola are unknown.

 Marriage

 Viola was married to Casimir I, Duke of Opole-Racibórz sometime between the years 1212 and 1216.

 Arguments for Viola's Bulgarian origin involve her marriage to Casimir I, because she was not mentioned in any Polish source before the duke's departure on the Fifth Crusade.
 According to one hypothesis, the marriage of Casimir I and Viola may have been arranged by King Andrew II of Hungary.
 On his way home, the Hungarian King arranged several marriage contracts at the courts he visited for various of his children.
 One such contract may have been the engagement of his daughter Anna Maria to the Bulgarian Tsar Ivan Asen II.
 As a near kinswoman of the Tsar of Bulgaria, Viola could have become engaged to Casimir I, a close associate of King Andrew II, and returned with the King to meet her future husband.

 According to another hypothesis, Casimir I befriended an unknown Hungarian knight, a relative of the King and a commander of the Hungarian troops, in Mount Lebanon, which was depopulated in January 1218.
 This would suggest that the marriage between the Duke of Opole and the king's near kinswoman Viola took place before his embarcation on the crusade, around 1217.